anotheralex/Quiz/README.md

 Quiz
 ====

-Quiz is a command line quiz system built in Java that uses Java's RMI protocol for network communication.
+Quiz is a command line quiz app built in Java and using Remote Method Invocation for network communication.

 ### Instructions